Underlighting (aka "Bipack Glow") is an animation technique that caught on in the 1980's, although it dates back much further.

 Films — Live-Action

 - Ghostbusters (1984): Underlighting is used to provide the streams from the Proton Packs.

 - Star Wars: In the original trilogy (A New Hope, The Empire Strikes Back, and Return of the Jedi), underlighting is used to provide the glow of lightsabers, blaster shots, and Palpatine's force lightning; for the lightsabers, the underlit portions were rotoscoped over prop swords.
 The prequels and sequels would switch to CGI for these effects due to advancements in technology in the years since Return of the Jedi released.

 - Underlighting was used to create the Tron Lines in the original TRON, since having lights on the costumes was impractical at the time; ironically, this method ended up being so impractical that it was never repeated for another feature film.
 The writers referred to it as "backlit animation".
 The sequel drops it in favor of having light strips on the suits, which by then were much cheaper and more feasible to use.

 - The Legend of Zelda: Breath of the Wild: Tying in with the game's anime-inspired visual design, underlighting is mimicked to depict the various Tron Lines that appear throughout the game.

 - Space Ace used underlighting extensively for laser shots, glowing instrument panels, molten lava, the lightning effects streaming off the quarterstaves in the final scene, the glint on the surface of the mirror, et cetera.

-- For The Powerpuff Girls, underlighing was used for the streaks the girls left behind as the fly away, and for when they use their heat vision.
+- For The Powerpuff Girls, underlighting was used for the streaks the girls left behind as they fly away, and for when they use their heat vision.